 This stainless steel basting brush is built for the grill.
 Its 12-inch handle means you don’t have to get too close to the flames to lather sauce on your chicken or ribs.
 And the soft silicone bristles make it easy to apply sauce to every nook and cranny of your dish without soaking up all the sauce.

 For cleaning, the bristles pop right off of the handle to help you wash off any remaining sauce.
 Both pieces are also dishwasher-safe.
-The entire brush is heat-resistant up to 480 degrees, so you don’t have to worry about melting, and is backed by a 5-year warranty.
+The entire brush is heat-resistant up to 480 degrees, so you don’t have to worry about melting, and is backed by a five-year warranty.

-Length: 12 inches | Material: Stainless steel, silicone | Dishwasher Safe: Yes
+Length: 12 inches | Material: Stainless steel, silicone | Dishwasher-Safe: Yes

-Related: The Best Measuring Cups
+Related: The Best Basting Brushes

-Best Grill Fork: RSVP International BBQ Fork
+RSVP International BBQ Fork

 What We Love: 17.25-inch handle, rosewood finish

-What We Don't Love: Not dishwasher safe
+What We Don't Love: Not dishwasher-safe

 This 17.25-inch long grill fork is as beautiful as it is functional and the handle's length puts plenty of distance between the cook and the flames.
 It’s made with shiny and smooth rosewood that adds an extra dose of style to your outdoor cookware collection.